Tips and tricks for Klocwork Desktop

 Klocwork Desktop minimizes to the system tray

-By default, when you click the X icon in the upper right corner of the Klocwork Desktop window, the application minimizes to the system tray.
+By default, when you click the X icon in the upper right corner of the Klocwork Desktop window, the application minimizes to the system tray and runs in the background.
 When minimized, you will see notifications in the system tray.
-If you want to have Klocwork Desktop close when you click the X icon, go to Window > Preferences > Klocwork > Analysis Settings and clear the Click [X] icon to minimize Klocwork Desktop to the system tray check box.
+If you want to have Klocwork Desktop close when you click the X icon, go to Window > Preferences > Klocwork > Analysis Settings and clear the Leave Klocwork Desktop running in background when window is closed check box.

 Klocwork Desktop status icons